Duane Sutter: Playing career

 Duane was drafted by the New York Islanders in 1979 in the first round (17th overall).
 During the following season he made his debut for the Islanders, and as a rookie was a key contributor to the Islanders first Stanley Cup championship.
 Duane Sutter, who was dubbed "Dog" by his teammates because he yapped and barked before and during games, also contributed to the ensuing 1981, 1982 and 1983 Stanley Cup championships.
 Playing in the corners of the rink, Duane Sutter was tough but skillful.
 Sutter had an underrated passing ability and scoring touch.

 In the 1980–81 season he was joined by his younger brother, Brent, on the team and they played together until Duane was traded to the Chicago Blackhawks in 1987.
 Duane and Brent won two of their Stanley Cups together in 1982 and 1983.

-After the 1983 Cup win, Duane had the distinction winning four Stanley Cup championships in his first four seasons of the NHL.
+After the 1983 Cup win, Duane had the distinction of winning four Stanley Cup championships in his first four seasons of the NHL.
 He and Brent led all players with 7 and 5 points during the first three games of that series.

 He played for the Blackhawks for three seasons, but after the 1989–90 season he retired.